 This weather station allows for wireless transmission from ISS to the console for a distance of up to 1,000 feet.
-It also has fast update times, once at every 2.5 seconds.
+It also has fast update times, once every 2.5 seconds.
 It gathers data about weather conditions like indoor and outdoor temperature, humidity, barometric pressure, wind speed and direction, dew point, and rainfall.
 At the time of writing this article, it was $318 on Amazon.

-We want everything to be linked with our smartphones, every other gadget out there should have an app that would allow us to control it or to know what it’s doing through an app.
-That’s why the Netatmo personal weather station is so great – it lets you monitor weather and air quality straight from the comfort of your iOS or Android device.
+We want everything to be linked with our smartphones; every other gadget out there should have an app that would allow us to control it or to know what it’s doing through an app.
+That’s why the Netatmo personal weather station is so great – it lets you monitor the weather and air quality straight from the comfort of your iOS or Android device.
 It can measure a lot of things:

 - Chances of rain

 - Indoor/outdoor air quality

 - Acoustic comfort